How To Become a Call Center Agent in the Philippines: An Ultimate Guide

 - TIN number

 - High School/College Diploma

 The required documents to be submitted after getting hired still vary depending on the company you’ll be working for.

-It’s just like being on a different timezone from your family and friends which can understandably take a lot of adjusting to.
+It’s just like being in a different timezone from your family and friends, which can understandably take a lot of adjusting.

 Keeping calm and composed when the person you’re talking to over the phone is being rude and unreasonable can be difficult.
 Unfortunately, you’ll have to get used to handling rude customers since it’s a huge part of a call center agent’s job.